Life Savers: History

 Robert was a Purdue-educated engineer.
 He took his younger brother's entrepreneurial vision and designed and built the manufacturing facilities needed to expand the company.
 The primary manufacturing plant for Life Savers was located in Port Chester, New York, a local landmark replete with a Life Savers motif cast into the cornice.
 Robert led the company as its chief executive officer and primary shareholder for more than 40 years, until selling the company in the late 1950s.

 By 1919, six other flavors (Wint-O-Green, Cl-O-Ve, Lic-O-Rice, Cinn-O-Mon, Vi-O-Let and Choc-O-Late) had been developed, and these remained the standard flavors until the late 1920s.
 In 1920, a new flavor called Malt-O-Milk was introduced.
 This flavor was received so poorly that it was discontinued after only a few years.
 In 1925, the tinfoil was replaced with aluminum foil.

 Noble promoted the candy at the cash registers of saloons, cigar stores, drug stores, barber shops, and restaurants.
 He had the candy placed, with a five-cent price, near the cash register.

 In 1921, the company began to produce solid fruit drops.
 In 1925, technology improved to allow a hole in the center of the fruit candies.
-These were introduced as the "fruit drop with the hole" and came in Orange, Lemon and Lime, each of which were packaged in their own separate rolls.
+These were introduced as the "fruit drop with the hole" and came in Orange, Lemon and Lime, each of which was packaged in its own separate rolls.
 In contrast to the opaque white mints previously produced by the company, these new candies were crystal-like in appearance.
 These new flavors quickly became popular with the public.
-Four new flavors were quickly introduced, anise, butter rum, cola, and root beer, which were made in the clear fruit drop style.
+Four new flavors were quickly introduced: anise, butter rum, cola, and root beer, which were made in the clear fruit drop style.
 Other than butter rum, which remains in the brand's lineup of flavors, these did not prove to be as popular as the three original fruit drop flavors.
 In 1931, the Life Savers "Cough Drop" was introduced with menthol, but it was not successful.
 In 1931, rolls of pineapple and cherry fruit drops were also introduced.
 As the public response proved positive for these, a new variety of mint called Cryst-O-Mint, made in this same crystal-like style, was introduced in 1932.
 In 1935, the classic "Five Flavor" rolls were introduced, offering a selection of five different flavors (pineapple, lime, orange, cherry, and lemon) in each roll.
 This flavor lineup was unchanged for nearly 70 years, until 2003, when three of the flavors were replaced in the United States, making the rolls pineapple, cherry, raspberry, watermelon, and blackberry.
 However, orange was subsequently reintroduced and blackberry was dropped.
-The original five flavor lineup is still sold in Canada.
+The original five-flavor lineup is still sold in Canada.
 In the late 1930s and early 1940s, four new mint flavors were introduced: Molas-O-Mint, Spear-O-Mint, Choc-O-Mint and Stik-O-Pep.